COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 ### Table of contents

+* **0. Datablocks identifiers and file cross-referencing** describing the links betweenmethods, workflows and output structures.
 * **1. Input Chemical System** describing the input atoms or molecules for CSP.
 * **2. Structure Generation Methods** describing the workflow used to generate theoretical crystal structures.
 * **3. Structure Ranking Methods** describing the energy evaluation models used to generate and rank the structures.